-3.7.3.6.
+3.6.
 Capital Funding for Maintenance Equipment

-Grant funding for capital equipment to maintain the Fields/Pparks is based upon 35% of the replacement cost of that item divided by its anticipated lifecycle.
+Grant funding for capital equipment to maintain the fields/parks is based upon 35% of the replacement cost of that item divided by its anticipated lifecycle.

-3.8.3.7.
-Capital Funding for Structural IntegrityLegislated and Safety-Critical Major Capital Repair or Replacement
+3.7.
+Legislated and Safety-Critical Major Capital Repair or Replacement